renpy/renpy/sphinx/source/style.rst

 Style Property Values
 =====================

 Each style property expects a specific kind of data.
-Here's a list of the different kinds of value a style property can expect:
+Many of these are standard python types, but a few are novel.
+Here are descriptions of the novel kinds of value a style property can expect.

 `position`
     Positions are used to specify locations relative to the upper-left